effekseer/EffekseerForUnity/README.md

 ### Build binaries

-You need to native binaries.
+You need to build native binaries.

 #### Windows